Bacolor, Pampanga, the Philippines

 May 24, 2010

-On a bright and brisk summer day, when the clouds had deserted the heavens, my friend Ki and I drove through a dusty country road in Bacolor at the heart of the province of Pampanga, and found ourselves within view of a ghostly-white stone church.
+On a bright and brisk summer day, when the clouds had deserted the heavens, Ki and I drove through a dusty country road in Bacolor at the heart of the province of Pampanga, and found ourselves within view of a ghostly-white stone church.

 The San Guillermo Parish Church stood, stark and solitary, in this dusty whiteout: the powdery sand reflected sunlight with twice the glare; the vast open land, rendered more panoramic by squint-size vision, had been ironed into an immense flatness by volcanic dust.

 It was once among the largest churches in Pampanga.
 Now, its imposing 12-meter height had been halved by force majeure.
 The more-than-400-year-old church was inundated by an avalanche of lahar in 1995 from the slopes of Mt.
 Pinatubo that erupted three years before.
 The erstwhile volcanic mud that buried entire houses and engulfed the landscape had since caked into solid ground with a mantle of whirling white sand and gray pebbles.

 We entered the church through what was formerly a window.
 The blinding brightness outside was distilled into a soft glow.
 The refracted light crept up from tiny windows set too low on the wall, blurring the interior rather than illuminating it.
 These half-moon fenestrae were the exposed parts of partially-buried cathedral windows.

 The low ceiling made the nave oddly incongruous with its long aisle and a grand retable at the far end.
 It somehow looked like an ambitious chapel.
 The exposed wooden crossbeams supporting the truss roof added to that rustic chapel vibe.